-A. EPA is coordinating with the city, state, and other federal agencies to respond to all of the issues with Flint's water.
+A. EPA is coordinating with the City, tate, and other federal agencies to respond to all of the issues with Flint's water.
 Until further notice, EPA advises that residents should always use a water filter.

 Q. Will EPA change any of its policies based on what happened in Flint?

-Q. How long will EPA’s response team be sampling the water in Flint?
+Q. How long will EPA’s response team be in Flint?

 A. EPA will be here as long as it takes to make sure the water is safe to drink.
 EPA’s recent order also requires the city to provide the appropriate level of staffing and training to ensure that the water plant and distribution system can be effectively operated and maintained.